-To: Port of Tacoma Commission Date: November 14, 2013

-Subject: The Port of Tacoma's 2014 Budget
+To: Port of Tacoma Commission Date: November 13, 2014 Subject: The Port of Tacoma's 2015 Budget

-The Port of Tacoma staff is pleased to present the 2014 Budget Document.

-This document is designed to better inform Pierce County citizens and other interested parties about the Port's overall goals and strategies as well as the competitive environment in which we operate.
-It also highlights our focus on strategic investments that will deliver competitive financial results, build for the future, and continue to create jobs and economic wealth for Pierce County and the region.
+The Port of Tacoma staff is pleased to present the 2015 Budget Document.
+This document informs Pierce County citizens and other interested parties about the Port's overall goals and strategies as well as the competitive environment in which we operate.
+It highlights our focus on strategic investments that will deliver competitive financial results, build for the future, and continue to create jobs and economic wealth for Pierce County and the region.

-The maritime industry remains incredibly competitive.
-While consumers have begun buying houses and goods again, they are not spending at pre-recession levels.
-At the same time, shipping lines and terminal operators are exploring ways in which to reduce costs, with carriers introducing larger vessels into the trade lanes and forming stronger alliances while terminal operators are consolidating terminals to gain economies of scale.
-Adding to those pressures are increased competition from ports in Canada, Mexico and along the East and Gulf Coasts, betting on the widened Panama Canal to change shipping routes.
+Competition between the West Coast Ports remains incredibly intense.
+Shipping lines and terminal operators are exploring ways in which to reduce costs, including introducing larger vessels, forming stronger alliances, and consolidating terminals to gain economies of scale.
+Increased competition from ports in Canada, Mexico and the East and Gulf Coasts, are adding to the competitive pressures.